Saxo Bank vs Eightcap Comparison

 Can I trust Saxo Bank?

-Saxo Bank is not publicly traded, does operate a bank, and is authorised by six tier-1 regulators (high trust), one tier-2 regulator (average trust), and zero tier-3 regulators (low trust).
-Saxo Bank is authorised by the following tier-1 regulators: Australian Securities & Investment Commission (ASIC), Securities Futures Commission (SFC), Japanese Financial Services Authority (JFSA), Monetary Authority of Singapore (MAS), Swiss Financial Market Supervisory Authority (FINMA) and the Financial Conduct Authority (FCA).
+Saxo Bank is not publicly traded, does operate a bank, and is authorised by seven tier-1 regulators (Highly Trusted), one tier-2 regulator (Trusted), zero tier-3 regulators (Average Risk), and zero tier-4 regulators (High Risk).
+Saxo Bank is authorised by the following tier-1 regulators: Australian Securities & Investment Commission (ASIC), Securities Futures Commission (SFC), Japanese Financial Services Authority (JFSA), Monetary Authority of Singapore (MAS), Swiss Financial Market Supervisory Authority (FINMA), Financial Conduct Authority (FCA), and the European Union Authorized (MiFID).

 Can I trust Eightcap?

 Eightcap is not publicly traded and does not operate a bank.
-Eightcap is authorised by two tier-1 regulators (high trust), zero tier-2 regulators (average trust), and one tier-3 regulators (low trust).
-Eightcap is authorised by the following tier-1 regulators: Financial Conduct Authority (FCA) and the Australian Securities & Investment Commission (ASIC).
+Eightcap is authorised by three Tier-1 regulators (Highly Trusted), zero Tier-2 regulators (Trusted), zero Tier-3 regulators (Average Risk), and two Tier-4 regulators (High Risk).
+Eightcap is authorised by the following Tier-1 regulators: Financial Conduct Authority (FCA), Australian Securities & Investment Commission (ASIC), and the European Union via MiFID.

 Is Saxo Bank good?